-Fact: Total trip of the lift helps tourists avoid the steep climb which is around 45 meters.
+Fact: The total trip of the lift helps tourists avoid the steep climb which is around 45 meters.

 History of the Santa Justa Lift

-First proposition for the building of Santa Justa Lift was made in 1896.
+The first proposition for the building of Santa Justa Lift was made in 1896.
 However, the construction did not start until 1900.
 At the turn of the century, the construction had begun lead by Raoul Mesnier du Ponsard, a student of Gustave Eiffel.
-With quality iron craftsmanship and artistic architectural efforts, the lift was inaugurated on 10th of July, 1902.
+With quality iron craftsmanship and artistic architectural efforts, the lift was inaugurated on the 10th of July, 1902.

 Fact: New Neo-Gothic landmark of Lisbon, back in the day, attracted great attention and sold 3000 tickets on its first day of operation.

 Santa Justa Lift can help transport 29 people at a time and it offers amazing views of the city from above.
 Sightseeing tower of the lift has a separate entrance fee which is around 1.5 euros.
 Lisbon Card does not include this ticket.
 However, to enjoy the sights of the deck, this amount can be easily sacrificed.